 To be eligible to teach their own classes, graduate students must complete 18 hours of graduate coursework in philosophy, earn a B or higher in Philosophy 8970, and be recommended by the Director of Graduate Students, Dr. Tim O’Keefe.

-During their first semester teaching their own class, students register for Philosophy 8980, Teaching Philosophy Practicum.
+During the semesters when they teach their own classes, students register for Philosophy 8980, Teaching Philosophy Practicum.
 In this class, they meet weekly with their peers and the Coordinator of Graduate Teaching to discuss pedagogical issues and administrative matters, and to give each other the support needed to teach successfully.
 Students typically teach between 2 and 6 credit hours each semester.

-This program is supervised by the Coordinator of Graduate Teaching, Dr. Sandra Dwyer.
-Feel free to e-mail Dr. Dwyer for more information.
+This program is supervised by the Coordinator of Graduate Teaching, Dr. Heather Phillips.
+Feel free to e-mail Dr. Phillips for more information.